TomSumner28/merchant-data/README.md

    ```

 Uploaded files in the `knowledge_base` bucket are parsed automatically and saved
 to the `knowledge_base_entries` table.
-The home page GPT tools load all entries
+The home page GPT tools pull context from
-from this table, along with data from the `Merchants` and `Publishers` tables,
+this table and from the `Merchants` and `Publishers` tables.
+Because GPT can
-to provide richer answers.
+only process a limited amount of text, the API summarises these tables before
+sending them to OpenAI.
+Counts of records are provided directly so questions
+such as "How many retailers are live?" return accurate numbers.

 The home page includes a Draft Reply tool that can generate email responses.
 Use
 the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales,